Bringing Cancer Care To The Deprived

 Kolhapur Cancer Centre offers personalised treatment for all kinds of cancer to the rural populace, who do not have easy access to comprehensive, quality cancer careBy Aatika H Jain

 Did you know there is a ‘Pawar Technique’ of surgery for oesophageal cancer, which is accepted worldwide and is approved by the American Board of Surgeons as part of its teaching curriculum?
-The technique was invented by Dr Suraj Pawar, founder and chief surgical oncologist of Kolhapur Cancer Centre (KCC), Kolhapur, Maharashtra.
-Dr Pawar always wished to work with disadvantaged cancer patients in rural areas where medical services were not easily accessible.
-“There was an acute need of a comprehensive cancer centre in Kolhapur and its vicinity,” says Dr Pawar, who set up KCC after completing his training from Tata Memorial Hospital, Mumbai, and Memorial Sloan Kettering Cancer Centre, USA.
+The technique was invented by Dr. Suraj Pawar, founder and chief surgical oncologist of Kolhapur Cancer Centre (KCC), Kolhapur, Maharashtra.
+Dr. Pawar always wished to work with disadvantaged cancer patients in rural areas where medical services were not easily accessible.
+“There was an acute need of a comprehensive cancer center in Kolhapur and its vicinity,” says Dr. Pawar, who set up KCC after completing his training from Tata Memorial Hospital, Mumbai, and Memorial Sloan Kettering Cancer Centre, USA.
 “The main purpose of starting KCC was to provide quality cancer care to all, especially to the poor and needy patients who could not afford treatment.”
 Starting off modestly as a 15-bed surgical oncology hospital in 2001, KCC moved to a brand-new 3-acre campus 10 years later, adding on state-of-the-art radiation therapy and medical oncology departments.
-From the small yet dedicated staff of 35, KCC grew to an industrious family of 250, and continues to grow.
+From the small yet dedicated staff of 35, KCC grew to an industrious family of 250 and continues to grow.
 The institute now has a team of 12 expert oncologists and four fellows.
-In the last 10 years, KCC has successfully transformed into a tertiary cancer centre, and has two branches in the city.
+In the last 10 years, KCC has successfully transformed into a tertiary cancer center and has two branches in the city.

 Giving back to society

 KCC supports a number of NGOs, including Avani Sanstha, which works for orphans and the destitute, Ekati Sanstha, which works to reinstate women rag-pickers and single destitute women, and the Chattrapati Shahu Cancer Research Foundation, which works to facilitate treatment for poor cancer patients and also create awareness.
-The centre also conducts regular cancer awareness programmes in villages, schools and colleges spreading awareness about cancer prevention and early detection.
-“KCC is implementing a programme with the zilla parishad under the ‘Innovative Programme’ category wherein a door-to-door survey regarding cancer is being done with the help of ASHA workers with the purpose of screening, early detection and creating awareness,” says Dr Pawar.
-Adds Dr Reshma: “An upcoming hospice project of KCC, Saanjvaat, aims to take care of terminally ill patients and giving them life with dignity in their last moments.
+The center also conducts regular cancer awareness programmes in villages, schools and colleges spreading awareness about cancer prevention and early detection.
+“KCC is implementing a programme with the Zilla Parishad under the ‘Innovative Programme’ category wherein a door-to-door survey regarding cancer is being done with the help of ASHA workers with the purpose of screening, early detection and creating awareness,” says Dr. Pawar.
+Adds Dr. Reshma: “An upcoming hospice project of KCC, Saanjvaat, aims to take care of terminally ill patients and giving them life with dignity in their last moments.
 This is being planned as a special project which will create positive energy and moments of happiness for the patients while they are on the last leg of their life journey.”

 “THERE WAS AN ACUTE NEED FOR A COMPREHENSIVE CANCER CENTRE IN KOLHAPUR AND ITS VICINITY.
 THE MAIN PURPOSE OF STARTING THE KOLHAPUR CANCER CENTRE WAS TO PROVIDE QUALITY CANCER CARE TO ALL, ESPECIALLY THE POOR AND NEEDY PATIENTS WHO COULD NOT AFFORD TREATMENT.”Dr Suraj Pawar, Founder and chief surgical oncologist of Kolhapur Cancer Centre, Kolhapur, Maharashtra